- July 25, 2018

 According to the Transmission Company of Nigeria report for the 17th of July, 2018, the peak demand forecast was 22,330MW and a peak generation of just 4900.8MW was achieved.
 The highest peak generation in Nigeria till date is 5222.3MW which was attained on 18th December 2017 to serve a population of over 180 million people.
 Certainly, to improve the power sector, other solutions have to be deployed.
 A major means of providing reliable energy access is through Renewable Energy.

 The shortcomings of conventional energy sources coupled with environmental issues have steered countries towards adopting renewable energy sources.
 Over the years, the renewable energy industry has made progress in value and technology.
-According to a 2015 report by Wikipedia, Nigeria has a long way to go with regards to the energy generated from renewable energy sources when compared with other countries.
+Nigeria has a long way to go with regards to the energy generated from renewable energy sources when compared with other countries.
 One of the major reasons for the slow diffusion of clean energy in Nigeria is weak or ineffective policies.

 Policies are an important game changer in fostering the deployment of renewable energy technologies in any country.
 Learning and adopting policy experiences of advanced countries can help to develop renewable technologies to stabilize our power system.

 In this article, we suggest a few policy considerations that can boost the adoption of renewable energy sources and the maturity of the industry as a whole in Nigeria.

 Countries such as Kenya, Singapore, Switzerland, Germany amongst others, have implemented policies and financial incentives that support minimal to zero import duty on renewable energy components.
 In order to fulfil the United Nations Sustainable Development Goal 7 (Affordable and Clean Energy), we have to create an enabling business environment and improve access to clean energy (renewable energy) by removing import duties on its components and equipment.
 Subsequently, customs duties on equipment that contribute to an increase in carbon emissions could be increased thereby increasing their cost.